Surfing in Morocco Ride the Atlantic

 World-famous right-hand point break

 Anchor Point is the jewel of Moroccan surfing, a long, mechanical right-hand point break that peels for hundreds of metres when a solid north swell arrives.
 The wave breaks along a rocky shelf at the northern end of Taghazout Bay, producing clean, powerful walls that allow extended high-performance surfing.
-On its best days, Anchor Point is comparable to the finest point breaks anywhere in the world.
+On its best days it is often spoken of in the same breath as the world's great right-hand point breaks.
 The wave demands experience -- powerful takeoffs, fast sections, and a rocky bottom leave little margin for error.

 Best season